 I get a small memory leak on simply creating a group:

 hid_t group = H5Gcreate(file, gname.c_str (), 0); herr_t status = H5Gclose(group);

 ==24788== ERROR SUMMARY: 2 errors from 1 contexts (suppressed: 21 from 1)

 ==24788== malloc/free: in use at exit: 16 bytes in 2 blocks. ==24788== malloc/free: 1,115 allocs, 1,113 frees, 454,594 bytes allocated. ==24788== For counts of detected errors, rerun with: -v ==24788== searching for pointers to 2 not-freed blocks. ==24788== checked 133,708 bytes.

 The HDF5 library has internal free lists of memory structures, which can confuse memory allocation checking tools like valgrind and Purify.
-Also, in the 1.6.x branch we were writing out "known empty, but unitialized" portions of memory, which memory checkers also whine about.
+Also, in HDF5-1.6, HDF5 was writing out "known empty, but uninitialized" portions of memory, which cause memory checkers to complain about.

-If you are going to use a tool like valgrind or Purify, here's how to build the HDF5 distribution so that you don't get false memory leaks reported:
+If using a tool like valgrind or Purify, then build the HDF5 distribution as follows so that you do not get false memory leaks reported: